kknutso/LastStand/README.md

 6/13/22 - v.
 0.1.0.0 Initial Commit - Set up the GitHub repo for this project.
 The inital commit is the game in the state it was when it was submitted to the jam.

+7/13/22 - v.
+0.1.1.0 Refactors & Improved Player Feedback - Refactored defender script to make it easier to read and separate script functionality to specific defenders.
+Created better player feedback for player's fireballs.
+Made the enemies flash red when hurt and purple fireball explosion particle system is played as well.

 Notes on how to determine version number: